-Site name Reference Rationale for inclusion and any comments 2023 SHELAA Local Plan Colden Common Farm CC02 CC2 The site adjoins existing development at Colden Common and is centrally located along the main road.
-It is close to existing facilities and services at the heart of the settlement.
-It can be accessed directly from Main Road.
-The site has a limited level of landscape impact, due to its screening from the Main Road and careful design should avoid any adverse impacts on adjacent listed buildings at Church Farm.
-Land at Main Road CC04 CC3 The site adjoins the settlement at Colden Common adjacent to and opposite existing development.
-It is located along the main road at the northern entrance to settlement.
-It can be accessed directly from Main Road.
-The site is opposite Colden Common Recreation Ground and associated facilities and is accessible from the main area of facilities in the centre of the settlement.
-The site is sensitively located at the entrance to Colden Common and against the backdrop of the SDNP.
-The scale of development and its location on the site will need to minimise the landscape impact.
-Land Adjoining 85 Church Lane CC15 CC4 The site adjoins the settlement at Colden Common adjacent to and opposite existing development.
-There is good accessibility to the facilities and services of the settlement.
-The site directly fronts Church Lane and provides an opportunity to achieve a limited amount of additional housing, continuing the existing development frontage
+Site name Reference Rationale for inclusion and any comments 2023 SHELAA Local Plan Colden Common Farm CC02 CC2 The site adjoins existing development at Colden Common and is centrally located along the facilities and services at the heart of the settlement.
+It can be accessed directly from Main R of landscape impact, due to its screening from the Main Road and careful design should avo adjacent listed buildings at Church Farm.
+Land at Main Road CC04 CC3 The site adjoins the settlement at Colden Common adjacent to and opposite existing develop main road at the northern entrance to settlement.
+It can be accessed directly from Main Road Common Recreation Ground and associated facilities and is accessible from the main area of settlement.
+The site is sensitively located at the entrance to Colden Common and against the scale of development and its location on the site will need to minimise the landscape impact.
+Land Adjoining 85 Church Lane CC15 CC4 The site adjoins the settlement at Colden Common adjacent to and opposite existing develop to the facilities and services of the settlement.
+The site directly fronts Church Lane and provi limited amount of additional housing, continuing the existing development frontage e main road.
+It is close to existing Road.
+The site has a limited level void any adverse impacts on opment.
+It is located along the ad.
+The site is opposite Colden of facilities in the centre of the the backdrop of the SDNP.
+The ct.